WebCoder49/code-input/README.md

 To see a full list of plugins and their functions, please see [plugins/README.md](./plugins/README.md).

 ### 4. Using the component
 Now that you have registered a template, you can use the custom `<code-input>` element in HTML.
 If you have more than one template registered, you need to add the template name as the `template` attribute.
 With the element, using the `language` attribute will add a `language-{value}` class to the `pre code` block.
-You can now use HTML attributes and events to make your element as simple or interactive as you like!
+You can now use HTML attributes and events, as well as CSS styles, to make your element as simple or interactive as you like, as if it were a `textarea` element!
   ```HTML
   <code-input language="HTML"></code-input>
   ```